ROCm-LS/hipCIM/docs/reference/supported-functionality.rst

 - Backend differences:

-  - As with any cross-backend port, subtle differences can appear in performance or numerical behavior.
-You are advised to validate results for mission-critical steps and report reproducible issues.
+  - As hipCIM is an AMD ROCm port of cuCIM, it might differ from cuCIM in performance or numerical behavior.
+Validate results for mission-critical steps and `report reproducible issues <https://github.com/ROCm-LS/ROCm-LS-Docs/issues/new>`_.